 Because his health was declining, Mandela chose to retire from public life in 2004 and went on to reduce his number of appearances.

 In 2009, Mandela’s birthday (July 18) was declared “Mandela Day” to promote global peace and celebrate the South African leader’s legacy.
 Mandela spent more time in hospital towards the end of 2012, suffering from a lung infection and gallstones.
 He was discharged a few days before New Year and started 2013 at home surrounded by his family.

 He passed away on 5 December 2013 of a lung infection at his home in Johannesburg.
 He was 95 years old.

 He was survived by his wife, Graca Machel, who he married on his 80th birthday.

 Mandela has been married three times, including a 38-year marriage to politician Winnie Madikizela, who was his second wife.
 They wed in 1958 and had daughter Zenani the same year.
 Their second daughter Zindzi was born in 1960.
 His youngest daughter was just 18 months old when he was sent to prison.

 Nelson and Winnie separated in 1992 and divorced in 1996.

 His first marriage to Evelyn Mase had also ended in divorce in 1957 due to his devotion to revolutionary agitation.
 They had been together for 13 years and had four children together including Thembi, who was born in 1946.
 He died in a car crash in 1969 at the age of 23 and Mandela was not allowed to go to the funeral as he was in jail.
-Their first daughter Maki, who was born in 1947, died at just nine months old and the couple named their second daughter in 1953 in her honour.
+Their first daughter Maki, who was born in 1947, died at just nine months old and the couple named their second daughter in 1953 in her honor.
 Makgatho was born in 1950.